Fuel Theft Costs Millions – Learn How to Prevent Thieves from Stealing Your Fuels and Oils

 You may have concluded so far that the advice has been to try and keep your storage tank out of plain sight, so masking it in lights so bright they can be seen for miles may seem at odds with what we’ve suggested so far.
 Nonetheless, security lighting is an effective solution worth considering.

-The majority of criminals will use the cover of darkness to carry out their activities, so installing some form of security lighting will help to prevent all but the most determined criminals from targeting your fuel storage tanks.
+The majority of criminals will use the cover of darkness to carry out their activities, so installing some form of security lighting will help to prevent all but the most determined criminals from targeting your oil storage tanks.

 By adding a mixture of low energy ‘dusk ’till dawn’ lights near to the storage tank should, in most cases, provide sufficient light to illuminate any suspicious activity without drawing too much attention to the storage tank itself.
 These types of lights can be quite effective and shouldn’t cost too much money to install and run and is a cost-effective way of protecting your diesel fuel.